ppenpraze/foobar_challenge/README.md

 # Google Foobar Challenge
-Here are solutions to Google Foobar challenges in Python.
+Here are my solutions to Google Foobar challenges in Python.